Fortifications of Malta: Harbour area

 In 1530, the Maltese islands along with the North African port city of Tripoli were given to the Order of Saint John by Emperor Charles V. The knights settled in the town of Birgu and made it their capital.
 Soon after their arrival, the Order rebuilt the Castrum Maris, calling it Fort Saint Angelo.
 Later on, the entire town of Birgu began to be surrounded by new fortifications, in a similar style to the Order's earlier defences in Rhodes.
 Birgu's land front was built by 1540.
 Following the attack of 1551, the Order realised the need to build more defences.
-Two forts were built in 1552: Fort Saint Elmo at the tip of the Sciberras Peninsula, on the site of an Aragonese watchtower, and Fort Saint Michael on Isola.
+Two forts were built in 1552: Fort Saint Elmo at the tip of the Sciberras Peninsula, on the site of an Aragonese watchtower, and Fort Saint Michael in Senglea.
 In 1553, a new fortified city began to be built around Fort Saint Michael, and it was named Senglea after the Grand Master who built it.

 In 1565, the Ottomans attacked again in the Great Siege of Malta.
 Fort Saint Elmo fell after fierce fighting (in which the Ottoman general Dragut Reis was killed), but the knights held out in Birgu and Senglea until a relief force arrived.
 By the end of the siege, most of the fortifications had been destroyed in the attacks, so they were rebuilt.
 The Grand Master, Jean Parisot de Valette, decided to build a new fortified capital on the Sciberras Peninsula.
 The first stone of the new city was laid down in 1566, and it was called Valletta.
 The city walls, which were constructed mainly in the 1560s and 1570s, remain largely intact to this day, and they include bastions, cavaliers, counterguards and a ditch.
 The ruined Fort Saint Elmo was rebuilt and integrated into the city walls.
 The area around St Elmo was strengthened a number of times later on in the 17th century, especially by the building of the Carafa Enceinte in 1687.

 With the development of new technologies, by the 17th century it was realised that while Valletta's fortifications were well designed, they were not strong enough to withstand a heavy attack.
 Because of this, the Floriana Lines, encircling Valletta's original land front, were built from 1635 to the 1640s.
 In the 18th century, a suburb developed between the Floriana Lines and Valletta's land front, and it became known as Floriana, today a town in its own right.